Saurabhjk15/Voice-calculator-app/README.md

 ## 📱 Overview

 The **Voice-Controlled Calculator** is an Android mobile application developed using **Android Studio (Java)**.
 It allows users to perform mathematical operations using voice commands like “five plus three” or via traditional button input.
-It includes a 10-second timeout for voice input, advanced math functions, and a clean interface that works well on devices like the Realme Narzo 10.
+It includes a 10-second timeout for voice input, advanced math functions, and a clean interface that works well on devices.

 ---